Romans 8: New Testament references

-The Spirit of life (8:1–13)
+The Spirit of life (verses 1–13)

-This part deals with the Christian's deliverance from condemnation, which is the penalty of death because of the sin people are living under, by virtue of believers' union with Christ (Romans 5:12–21).
+This section of Pauls' letter deals with the Christian's deliverance from condemnation, which is the penalty of death because of the sin people are living under, by virtue of the believer's union with Christ.

 Verse 1

 The discourse in the previous chapter continues in Romans 8:1 with the illative word ἄρα, generally translated as 'so' or 'therefore', or 'consequently' in Thayer's Greek Lexicon.
 The vocabulary and the content of verse 1 point back to the end of chapter 5 as the basis of the conclusion which Paul starts with 'therefore'.
 Paul argues that Christians are set free from the condemnation (katakrima, cf. verses 16 and 18) caused by Adam because they have been joined to Jesus Christ.
-This he iterates after his digression in chapters 6–7.

-Methodist founder John Wesley concurs that Paul "resumes the thread of his discourse" from Romans 7:1–7, following a digression (in Romans 7:8–25) regarding sin and the Mosaic Law:
+In Douglas Moo's analysis, Paul resumes his teaching after a digression in chapters 6–7, while Methodist founder John Wesley suggests that Paul "resumes the thread of his discourse" from Romans 7:1–7, following a digression in Romans 7:8–25 regarding sin and the Mosaic Law:

-Whereas theologians Heinrich Meyer and Harold Buls are content to link the inference with the immediately preceding text:
+Theologians Heinrich Meyer and Harold Buls are content to link the inference with the immediately preceding text:

 Buls explains that Paul's "real self" serving God is his mind and not his flesh.

 Meyer goes on to distinguish between two alternative readings of "There is [...] now no condemnation to those who are in Christ Jesus":